imbo/imboclient-python/README.md

 Python client for Imbo
 ======================

-A client for Imbo written in Python
+A client for Imbo written in Python for 2.7.x

 Installation